Alumni Weekend Events

 Reynolds Club, Mandel Hall, 1131 E. 57th St.

-Join President Paul Alivisatos, AB’81, and University trustee Rebecca Jarvis, AB’03, Chief Business, Technology, and Economics Correspondent, ABC News, for a conversation about how the University is advancing the mission of providing a transformative education, launching new fields, and creating knowledge that will propel the world into exciting new chapters of the human adventure.
+Join President Paul Alivisatos, AB’81, and University Trustee Rebecca Jarvis, AB’03, chief business, technology, and economics correspondent for ABC News, for a conversation about how the University is advancing the mission of providing a transformative education, launching new fields, and creating knowledge that shapes the course of history.

 Saturday, May 2